Posted on Saturday, April 1st, 2023 at 10:25 am

 How to Claim Lost Wages

-Claiming lost wages after you were injured in a car accident requires filing an insurance claim and possibly filing a personal injury lawsuit.
+To claim lost wages after a car accident injury, you need to file an insurance claim and may need to file a personal injury lawsuit.
 Insurance companies will try to deny or minimize your claim by arguing your injuries did not warrant missing time from work.
 A skilled Alabama car accident lawyer knows how to deal with insurance companies and argue your right to the compensation you deserve, whether in an insurance claim or in court.

 Proving Lost Wages